Precioux/Precioux.github.io/_pages/Projects.md

 - **Docker and Kubernetes Deployment**
   This project focuses on Docker and Kubernetes deployment, aiming to create a simple project and deploy it on a Kubernetes server. [code](https://github.com/Precioux/Cloud-Computing-Projects/tree/master/Project2)

-- **MapReduce on Hadoop Cluster**
+- **Machine Learning using Map reduce**
-  The goal of this project is to execute MapReduce on a Hadoop cluster. [code](https://github.com/Precioux/Cloud-Computing-Projects/tree/master/Project3)
+    Machine Learning using Map reduce - Spring 2023: The goal of this project is to execute big data ML projects using map reduce on a Hadoop cluster. [code](https://github.com/Precioux/Cloud-Computing-Projects/tree/master/Project3)

 - **Neural Network Implementation**
   A neural network is implemented from scratch, incorporating various layers such as Fully Connected (FC), Conv2D, and Max Pooling.
 The implementation includes popular optimizers like Adam and Gradient Descent and loss functions including Binary Cross Entropy and Mean Squared Error.
 Different activation functions such as Sigmoid, ReLU, and Linear are also implemented. [code](https://github.com/Precioux/Computational-Intelligence-Projects/tree/master/NeuralNetworks)